matthewjj/javascript-exams/README.md

 ## 2 Indicies Test

-Find 2 indicies from array that sum to target a give nubmer:
+Find 2 indicies from array that sum to target a give number:

 ### Usage